Skip to main content

 “Take your best-performing asset from the last 3–6 months and stick the offer on it in the form of a headline or dot whack button,” suggests Dara Denney, director of performance creative at Thesis Testing.

-“You don’t need to make any other changes—just put the offer on that piece of creative.
-This tends to be a top performer on BFCM creatives year after year,” Denney explains.
+“You don’t need to make any other changes—just put the offer on that piece of creative,” Denney explains.
+“This tends to be a top performer on BFCM creatives year after year.”

-8. Introduce your best Black Friday offer first
+9. Introduce your best Black Friday offer first

-“Last year, we ran 3 different BFCM offers over the course of November, but made sure to introduce our best offer first,” says Matt Mullenax, CEO of Huron.
+“Last year, we ran 3 different BFCM offers over the course of November, but we made sure to introduce our best offer first,” says Matt Mullenax, CEO of Huron.
 “You never want to evoke the feeling in your customers of ‘Ugh, I already bought from the brand, but this is a better deal.’”

-9. Put yourself in your customers’ shoes
+10. Put yourself in your customers’ shoes

 BFCM is the perfect time to put on your customer hat.
 Go through your online experience as a shopper to poke holes in what’s working and what’s not, so you can make necessary last-minute optimizations to your store.

-“Make a purchase from your own website and go down your post-purchase flow yourself.
-Did you receive all of the necessary shipping emails/texts?
+“Make a purchase from your own website and go down your post-purchase flow yourself,” advises Joanne Coffrey, assistant manager of retention marketing at Jones Road Beauty.
+“Did you receive all of the necessary shipping emails/texts?
 Did you receive enough education about the products you purchased?
-Did the content feel personalized?” advises Joanne Coffrey, assistant manager of retention marketing at Jones Road Beauty.
+Did the content feel personalized?”

 “Build trust with small touchpoints,” Coffrey adds.
 “Put yourself in your customers’ shoes and make revisions based on your own experiences.”

-10. Get the most from TikTok
+11. Get the most out of TikTok

-“TikTok is the new search engine, and many brands don’t have enough content on the platform or know where to start.
-UGC creators can help boost a brand’s awareness, engagement, and sales,” says Kelly O’Brien, founder and CEO of Kapshure.
+“TikTok is the new search engine, and many brands don’t have enough content on the platform or know where to start,” says Kelly O’Brien, founder and CEO of Kapshure.
+“UGC creators can help boost a brand’s awareness, engagement, and sales.”

-O’Brien recommends using TikTok to find users who are already talking about your products.
-“Select those with the highest engagement metrics and reach out to see if they’re willing to partner with your brand.”
+O’Brien recommends using TikTok to find users who are already talking about your products: “Select those with the highest engagement metrics and reach out to see if they’re willing to partner with your brand.”

-11. Set up holiday SMS campaigns
+12. Set up holiday SMS campaigns

-“No matter how you slice it, ‘tis the season for SMS retention.
-Think about it—who better to buy your product than customers who have already bought from you, and who have specific holiday-centric needs?” points out Jon O’Toole, head of marketing at Peel Insights.
+“No matter how you slice it, ‘tis the season for SMS retention,” points out Jon O’Toole, head of marketing at Peel Insights.
+“Think about it—who better to buy your product than customers who have already bought from you, and who have specific holiday-centric needs?”

 “This BFCM, there’s no need to reinvent the wheel for your marketing campaigns,” O’Toole explains.
 “Find those customers who have a history with your brand and are primed to purchase.
 Identify those stories within your data, build hyper-targeted audiences, and launch perfectly timed, meticulously tailored messaging via SMS.”

-12. Segment your audience by shopper
+14. Segment your audience by shopper

 Someone’s relationship with your brand, what they’re looking for, and where they are in the customer lifecycle are all going to affect how they shop.
 Different content is going to resonate with different target audiences and types of shoppers, so segment your lists accordingly.